tomaka/luawrapper/README.md

 Note that `nullptr` has its own type, which is different from `0` and `NULL`.

-#### Threads

-Lua threads are not *real* threads, instead they allow you to have multiple execution contexts.
-This can be used to implement cooperative multitasking (not yet possible with this library) and/or to *fork* the global variables list.

-    LuaContext lua;
-    lua.writeVariable("a", 2);

-    LuaContextThread thread1(&lua);
-    thread1.writeVariable("a", "hello");

 #### Custom member functions

 In example 3, we saw that you can register functions for a given type with `registerFunction`.